zulip/zulip/docs/development/setup-recommended.md

 is likely because we've recently merged changes to the development environment provisioning process that you need to apply to your development environment.
-To update your environment, you'll need to re-provision your vagrant machine using `vagrant provision` (this just runs `tools/provision` from your Zulip checkout inside the Vagrant guest); this should complete in about a minute.
+To update your environment, you'll need to re-provision your Vagrant machine using `vagrant provision` (this just runs `tools/provision` from your Zulip checkout inside the Vagrant guest); this should complete in about a minute.